 - There are two ways to reach Kaza from Dhankar monastery.
-Shorter way is to more forward from the monastery but the road condition is very rough & patchy and would easily take 1 hour for you to reach Kaza.
-There is board near the car park to move ahead for Kaza.
+The shorter way is to move forward from the monastery but the road condition is very rough & patchy and would easily take 1 hour for you to reach Kaza.
+There is a signboard near the car park to move ahead for Kaza (this route isn’t on Google maps and the first 30 km are the worst).
 Please do not follow this route.
-The other route is going back down the hill and continue journey towards Kaza.
+The other route is going back from Dhankar Monastery and continuing the journey towards Kaza.
 Unfortunately, we took the route up ahead from Dhankar monastery,

 We reached Kaza in the evening, and this place was our final destination.